JSY-Ben/SnipeScheduler/README.md

 # SnipeScheduler - An Asset Reservation/Checkout System for Snipe-IT

+- There is also a standalone version of this app that has its own inventory database and doesn't require Snipe-IT.
+It is called KitGrab, and is available [here](https://github.com/JSY-Ben/KitGrab)

 ## Donations

 While i will always provide my software for free, donations are extremely helpful for allowing me to continue making these apps, so any donation would be appreciated: